Karthik564125/EFarming/README.md

 ### 🏠 Home Page
 ![Home](./screenshots/home.png)
-Landing page of E-Farming with a clean navbar, branding, and navigation to login/register.
+Landing page of E-Farming with a clean navbar, and navigation to login/register.

 ---